tubepress/tubepress/src/main/assembly/resources/wordpress/readme.txt

 == Changelog ==
 = 3.1.0 =
+**PHP 5.2 or higher is required for this version of TubePress!**

 * New Features
     * Major speed boost (up to 4x faster) via optional boot cache
+    * New Norwegian translation thanks to Andreas Lorentsen
 * Bug Fixes
     * Fixed Fancybox, TinyBox, and detached player locations (regression bug)
     * Fixed JW and EmbedPlus players (regression bug)